Frequently Asked Questions

 Tubeless conversion kits for all our rim depths are available here.

-When running your wheels with a tubeless setup, we warranty up to a maximum tyre pressure of 100psi.
+When running your wheels with a tubeless setup, we warranty up to a maximum tyre pressure as shown here.

 Can I race Parcours wheels in a UCI sanctioned event?